 Vanguard without Jack Bogle

-The question isn’t whether Vanguard will change without its founder, the late John C. Bogle, but rather how will it change?
+The question isn’t whether Vanguard will change without its founder, the late John Bogle, but rather how will it change?

 When Bogle died in January, he hadn’t held an official management role at Vanguard since 1996, yet he went to his office nearly every day on the main campus in Malvern, Pennsylvania.
 Through his Bogle Financial Markets Research Center, he pressed on spreading the word of low-cost indexing.
 “I always felt Jack acted as a check on management’s behavior.
-With his death, that check is no longer there,” wrote personal finance expert Johnathan Clements, a former Financial Planning columnist, in a recent Humble Dollar blog.
+With his death, that check is no longer there,” wrote personal finance expert Jonathan Clements, a former Financial Planning columnist, in a recent Humble Dollar blog.

 A glimpse of Vanguard’s future could be seen in mid-October, when nearly 200 people gathered in the Philadelphia area for the 2019 Bogleheads conference in the newly named John C. Bogle building.
 Since this was the first event without John Bogle, much of the conference was dedicated to celebrating his life and numerous accomplishments.
 A couple of senior Vanguard staff members addressed Vanguard’s future.